The Power Of Music And Dance

 In addition, the New York Public Library, whose Dance division is named after Robbins, is planning an exhibition that will open on September 25, and “focus on Jerry’s relation to New York,” says Allen Greenberg, a director of the Jerome Robbins Foundation.
+That exhibition might educate the visitors about the significance of dance in our lives with help of trade show displays.
+Library management is considering the idea of buying trade show supplies from local suppliers (like Exhibits Northwest in Oregon) that can be installed at the dance exhibition.
 “We feel good about [the exhibition, which] will demonstrate the diversity of his artistic genius.”
 Greenberg was a financial advisor to Robbins, and is now a trustee of the Robbins Rights Trust.

 Just as Bernstein occupied the worlds of musical theater and classical music, Robbins “is the only artist I can think of who excelled in, and helped transform the two distinct disciplines of musical theater and ballet,” Greenberg asserts.
 The first Bernstein-Robbins collaboration was the 1944 ballet Fancy Free.
 The idea of expanding the ballet into On the Town was that of scenic designer Oliver Smith, who produced the musical.
 The book and lyrics were by Betty Comden and Adolph Green.
 In his biography of the composer (Doubleday 1994), Humphrey Burton observes that Comden and Green “tilted the center of emotional gravity away from the men, who are always center stage in Fancy Free, toward the women.”